ARE YOU READY FOR A JOB IN

 These FAA certified programs are offered in conjunction with the Gateway STEM High School near Kingshighway and Highway 44 where STLCC students attend classes alongside St. Louis Public School students for the general and airframe portions of the curriculum.

 Entrance requirements: A minimum score of 46 on the Accuplacer placement algebra domain or successful completion of MTH 030, Elementary Algebra (or higher) with a C or better.
-Students are required to submit to a background check prior to admission due to concurrent attendance with high school students.
+Students are required to pay for and submit a background check prior to registering for classes due to concurrent attendance with high school students.
+Check with an advisor or the program coordinator for instructions.

 - For information on the job outlook in the aviation maintenance profession, visit the Bureau of Labor Statistics, and search specific job titles.
 Also available: information on median pay, entry-level education, number of jobs and more.